Sharon Nicholson, Registered MBACP Accred. Therapeutic Counsellor

 I have over 10 years experience as a qualified therapist across the public, private and voluntary sectors.

-I am fully insured and committed to my own professional and personal growth so I undertake Continuing Professional Development (CPD) training courses each year.
+I am fully insured and committed to my own professional and personal growth so I undertake Continuing Professional Development (CPD) each year.

 - I am BACP Registered and Accredited (British Association for Counselling & Psychotherapy)